lgrqvst/luhr/README.md

 - [ ] Make wings fold backwards when boosting
 - [ ] When the ship starts up, have the cockpit lights flicker.
 - [x] The stabilizer ring from the previous design should extend when the ship starts, and retract when the engine is turned off.
+- [ ] The stabilizer ring should fold out in a more interesting fashion
 - [ ] Fuel
 - [ ] Particles restore fuel
 - [ ] Visible stabilizers
 - [ ] Stabilizer exhaust
 - [ ] Rudder or maneuvering thrusters when turning (maybe at the wingtips?)
 - [ ] Landing gear
-- [ ] Adjust behaviour when craft is in contact with the ground, like rolling, rather than stopping abruptly
+- [ ] Adjust behaviour when craft is in contact with the ground, like rocking gently or rolling, rather than stopping abruptly or rotating in the same spot
 - [ ] Slow-firing forward cannon
 - [ ] Quick-firing turret (controlled by mouse)
 - [ ] AoE weapon